valentynkt/BackendGarden/content/notes/Bridge Pattern.md

 ### Relations with Other Patterns

-- [[Adapter Pattern]]: While Bridge is designed up-front to develop parts of an application independently, Adapter is commonly used to make otherwise-incompatible classes work together after an application is already developed.
+- [[Adapter Pattern]]: While Bridge is designed up-front to develop parts of an application independently, [[Adapter Pattern|Adapter]] is commonly used to make otherwise-incompatible classes work together after an application is already developed.

 - [[State Pattern]], [[Strategy Pattern]] and to some extent [[Adapter Pattern]] have similar structures based on composition.
 Although they share similarities, each pattern addresses different problems.
 Patterns not only provide a way to structure code but also communicate the specific problem they solve.

 - [[Abstract Factory Pattern]]: Abstract Factory can be used in conjunction with Bridge, particularly when abstractions defined by Bridge can only work with specific implementations.
 Abstract Factory helps encapsulate these relations, hiding complexity from client code.

-- [[Builder Pattern]]: Combining Builder with Bridge is possible, where the director class acts as the abstraction and different builders serve as implementations.
+- [[Builder Pattern]]: Combining [[Builder Pattern|Builder]] with Bridge is possible, where the director class acts as the abstraction and different builders serve as implementations.
 This allows for flexible construction of complex objects while maintaining separation between high-level logic and implementation details.

 ## Examples